larsiusprime/tdrpg-mod-docs/editor/00_bonus_battles.md

 The "type" button lets you pick what kind of reward the player is going to get: experience, "gold" (the in-game currency is actually "scrap", but in the game's code it's just called "gold"), an item, or nothing.

 We'll get into items later – for the moment, I'm making my rewards cold, hard cash!
-A normal pass gets you 500 gold, and a perfect pass gets you 1500!
+A normal pass gets you 500 gold!
 GETTING PAID.
+You can also set the rewards for New Game+ mode.

 ![battle editor reward settings](/images/battle_editor_reward_settings2.png)